MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ## Gathering of information

-Information needed for this PowerBi will be the links to the Business Continuity Dashboard reports.
-This is what was executed in the Required section earlier.
+Information needed for this PowerBi will be the **Get results** links for the Business Continuity Dashboard reports.
+The reports are what is executed as part of the Business Continuity setup in [Viva Insights business continuity dashboard](#viva-insights-business-continuity-dashboard).

 1. Click **Queries** on the left pane, and click the **Results** tab.
 1. Click the **Link** icon corresponding to each of query.